-When one or more joints bend further than the average person’s, it is known as hypermobility of the joints or being “double-jointed.”
-As a result, when hypermobility occurs in the elbows, a person may refer to it as a double-jointed elbow.
+When one or more joints bend further than average, it is known as hypermobility of the joints or being “double-jointed.”
+When hypermobility occurs in the elbows, a person may say they have a double-jointed arm or elbow.

 Some people may see the extra flexibility of a double-jointed elbow as beneficial.
 However, the same flexibility can also lead to symptoms that can negatively affect a person’s life, including an increased risk of injury and pain.

 This article reviews what a double-jointed elbow is, possible causes, possible issues, and more.

 Hypermobility refers to a joint or joints with extended or extra flexibility.
 People often refer to it as being double-jointed.

 A double-jointed elbow means a person has extra flexibility in their elbow.
 This means they can bend it further than other people can.